 Lordosis can also result from osteoporosis, obesity, or kyphosis, which is a forward rounding of the back (also called hunched back) to correct the body’s alignment.

 - Inward curve of the spine, which is most easily observed by lying down on a hard surface to see the gap between the low back and the surface

 - Pronounced buttocks

 - Loss of range-of-motion

 The first step to diagnosing and providing lordosis treatment is to observe and measure the curve of the spine.
-Coastal Spine may also recommend an X-ray or spinal MRI.
+We may also recommend an X-ray or MRI.

 - Observation: In some cases, especially for children, we may want to check progress of spine growth every six months to determine if further treatment is necessary.

 - Bracing: In other cases where patients are still growing, a brace may be worn to prevent further curving.

 - Physical therapy: In adults and fully matured adolescents, physical therapy can be used to strengthen core and back muscles, which helps to alleviate pain associated with lordosis.

 - Surgery: For patients whose spine is curved more than 75 degrees or those in severe pain, a spine fusion surgery may be needed to stabilize and correct the shape of the spine.